 If you notice any abnormalities and think negligence is present, it’s important to seek help.

-As well as speaking to the Aged Care Complaints Commissioner, it's also important to seek legal advice.
-Here at Gerard Malouf & Partners, we're well versed in dealing with sensitive negligence matters and want the best for you and your loved one.
-If you'd like to find out more about your options, get in touch with a member of the team today.
+As well as speaking to the Aged Care Complaints Commissioner, it’s also important to seek legal advice.
+Here at Gerard Malouf & Partners, we’re well versed in dealing with nursing home negligence and other types of negligence matters, want the best for you and your loved one.
+If you’d like to find out more about your options, get in touch with a member of the team today.